-In Ania Freer's Riva Maid (2019), (6:46 min.), Dwight "Bobo" Hayes recounts childhood memories of Salome, a protective water spirit who abducted a woman in his village of Roaring River, Jamaica.
+In Ania Freer's Riva Maid, Dwight "Bobo" Hayes recounts childhood memories of Salome, a possessive and protective water spirit who abducted a woman in his village of Roaring River, Jamaica.
 Long shots of the surrounding waterways are cut between static portraits of Bobo and accompanied by a voiceover that weaves together memory, oral histories and folklore.
 The film touches on themes of intimacy, spirituality, healing and resistance.
-Riva Maid is part of Real Talk, an ongoing video portrait series documenting lesser-known histories, everyday life experiences and craft practices across Jamaica.
+Riva Maid is part of Real Talk an ongoing video portrait series documenting lesser-known histories, everyday life experiences and craft practices across Jamaica.

-Ambrose Rhapsody Murray's Deep Waters, 2021 (11:44 min.), is a choreographed meditation on Spirit, ancestral presence, ritual, protection, family, community, and belonging, unveiling the hidden beauty of everyday lives of Black folks-their movements, clothing, hairstyles and jewelry.
-Deep Waters was created in collaboration with Atlanta-based filmmaker Logan Lynette, dancer and cultural organizer Heather Lee, and the organizers and artists connected to SpiritHouse Inc. in Durham, NC.
+Ambrose Rhapsody Murray's Deep Waters was created in collaboration with Atlanta-based filmmaker Logan Lynette, dancer and cultural organizer Heather Lee, and the organizers and artists connected to SpiritHouse Inc. in Durham, NOTHE film is a choreographed meditation on Spirit, ancestral presence, ritual, protection, family, community, and belonging, unveiling the hidden beauty of everyday lives of Black folks-their movements, clothing, hairstyles and jewelry.

-Helina Metaferia's A Seat: Pulling Up A Chair Next To Joseph, In Conversation with Nzinga, Rosa, Shirley, and Solange, 2017 (2:57 min.), critiques how access, power, and privilege is obtained while paying homage to the artist's conceptual practice rooted in art history, feminist history, and popular culture.
+Helina Metaferia's A Seat critiques how access, power, and privilege is obtained while paying homage to her own conceptual practice rooted in art history, feminist history, and popular culture.
 In the project she appropriates Joseph Kosuth's "One and Three Chairs," as well as quotes from African American leader Shirley Chisholm and contemporary singer Solange Knowles.
-She nods to the revolutionary anti colonial actions of 17th century Queen Nzinga of Angola, and the birth of the civil rights movement through the actions of Rosa Parks.
-The artist locates their gendered, radicalized body within that history as they perform in a "white cube" institutional space, using gesture as a way to address the power within the metaphorical seat that is still needing to be had today.
+She nods to the revolutionary anti colonial actions of 17th century's Queen Nzinga of Angola and the birth of the civil rights movement through the actions of Rosa Parks.
+She locates my gendered, radicalized bow within that history as she performs in a "white cube" institutional space, using gesture as a way to address the power within the metaphorical seat that is still needing to be had today.

-ABOUT THE ARTISTS
+ABOUT THE FILMMAKERS